Skip to main content

 January 1, 1983

-Capture-recapture models can be used to estimate parameters of interest from paleobiological data when encouter probabilities are unknown and variable over time.
-These models also permit estimation of sampling variances and goodness-of-fit tests are available for assessing the fit of data to most models.
-The authors describe capture-recapture models which should be useful in paleobiological analyses and discuss the assumptions which underlie them.
-They illustrate these models with examples and discuss aspects of study design.
+Methods currently used to estimate taxonomic extinction probabilities from fossil data generally assume that the probability of encountering a specimen in a particular stratum, given that the taxon was extant in the time period and location represented by the stratum, either equals 1.0 or else is a constant for all strata.
+Methods used to estimate taxonomic diversity (number of taxa) and speciation rate generally assume that encounter probabilities equal 1.0.
+We suspect that these assumptions are often false.
+Capture-recapture models were historically developed for estimation in the face of variable and unknown sampling probabilities.
+These models can thus be used to estimate parameters of interest from paleobiological data when encounter probabilities are unknown and variable over time.
+These models also permit estimation of sampling variances, and goodness-of-fit tests are available for assessing the fit of data to most models.
+Here we describe capture-recapture models which should be useful in paleobiological analyses and discuss the assumptions which underlie them.
+We illustrate these models with examples and discuss aspects of study design.
+We conclude that these models should prove useful in paleobiological analyses.

 Publication Year 1983